 ● Tagalog (Filipino) (departmental exam)

-Depending on your score, these in person paper exams place you into the proper level of study or automatically exempt you form the College’s foreign language requirement.
+Depending on your score, these in person paper exams place you into the proper level of study or automatically exempt you from the College’s foreign language requirement.

 IV.
 Signing up for in-person exams:

-Students who are eligible and wish to take any other in-person language exam (NOT French or Spanish) on:
+Students who are eligible and wish to take an in-person language exam on:

 Students registered with the Center for Students with Disabilities (CSD) must R.S.V.P. to email@example.com at least two days in advance of their scheduled testing time.

 V. Schedule of in-person paper exams:

 |Friday, January 31||Waverly 667||11:00am|